 Fetal personhood laws have long been a terrifying prospect for reproductive rights advocates.
 These laws have been used in multiple states to prosecute people for pregnancy outcomes, including miscarriages, under the guise of protecting fetal life.
 Now, with the Alabama ruling and H.R.
 722, the implications could be even more devastating:

 - Criminalization of Abortion Nationwide: If a fetus is granted the same legal rights as a person, abortion could be classified as murder in all 50 states.
-Anti-choice lawmakers are already pushing laws to classify abortion as homicide, with four states—South Dakota, Oklahoma, North Dakota, and Indiana—introducing such measures in early 2024.
+Anti-choice lawmakers are already pushing laws to classify abortion as homicide, with four states—Oklahoma, North Dakota, Indiana, Oklahoma, and South Carolina—introducing such targeted measures.
+In South Carolina, Oklahoma, and Indiana, this could mean sentencing women to death.
+In Texas, where the death penalty is also in place, twelve lawmakers have pledged to introduce similar legislation.

 - Threats to IVF and Fertility Treatments: The Alabama Supreme Court’s ruling has already led to IVF clinics pausing services due to fears of legal repercussions.
 If H.R.
 722 were enacted, the destruction of embryos, a routine part of the IVF process, could be considered a criminal act.